microsoft/vscode-jupyter/README.md

 ## Questions, issues, feature requests, and contributions

--   If you have a question about how to accomplish something with the extension, please [ask on Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code+python)
+-   If you have a question about how to accomplish something with the extension, please [ask on Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code+jupyter).
--   If you come across a problem with the extension, please [file an issue](https://github.com/microsoft/vscode-jupyter)
+-   Any and all feedback is appreciated and welcome!
+If you come across a problem with the extension, please [file an issue](https://github.com/microsoft/vscode-jupyter).
+      - If someone has already [filed an issue](https://github.com/Microsoft/vscode-jupyter) that encompasses your feedback, please leave a 👍/👎 reaction on the issue.

 - Contributions are always welcome!
-Please see our [contributing guide](https://github.com/Microsoft/vscode-jupyter/blob/main/CONTRIBUTING.md) for more details
+Please see our [contributing guide](https://github.com/Microsoft/vscode-jupyter/blob/main/CONTRIBUTING.md) for more details.
--   Any and all feedback is appreciated and welcome!
-    -   If someone has already [filed an issue](https://github.com/Microsoft/vscode-jupyter) that encompasses your feedback, please leave a 👍/👎 reaction on the issue
-    -   Otherwise please file a new issue

 -   If you're interested in the development of the extension, you can read about our [development process](https://github.com/Microsoft/vscode-jupyter/blob/main/CONTRIBUTING.md#development-process)

 ## Data and telemetry